-These questions benefit one-on-one conversations in which both parties have a chance to speak freely: “What was it like growing up in Japan?”
+These questions benefit one-on-one conversations in which both parties can speak freely.”What was it like growing up in Japan?”
 “How would you describe your ideal date?”
-And such questions can be even more effective when used in group settings where everyone has the same opportunity of sharing their opinions: “What do you think of this article/book?”
-“Where do you see yourself living in five years’ time?”
+Such questions can be even more effective when used in group settings where everyone has the same opportunity to share their opinions”: What do you think of this article/book?”
+“Where do you see yourself living in five years?”

-Keep it impersonal — never be critical or judgmental
+Keep it impersonal — never be critical or judgmental.

 If you have a problem with someone, don’t get personal.
-You may be dealing with someone old-fashioned or stubborn, but that’s not your business.
-If you are unable to offer your opinion when asked and are unable to do so without being critical or judgmental, at least show respect for the individual’s feelings.
-If you are working on something together, don’t assume that the other person knows what you know — he or she may not understand your terminology, and will interpret it differently than the way it was intended.
+You may be dealing with someone old-fashioned or stubborn, but that’s not your business if you cannot offer your opinion when asked and cannot do so without being critical or judgmental; at least show respect for the individual’s feelings.
+If you are working on something together, don’t assume that the other person knows what you know — he or she may not understand your terminology.
+He or she will interpret it differently than the way it was intended.

-Let the other person know when you completely understand their position and feelings
+Let the other person know when you completely understand their position and feelings.

-Lastly, don’t go for condescension either.
+Lastly, don’t go for condescension, either.
 People on both sides of an argument must feel heard by those involved, thus presenting a solution that works best for everyone.

 - Use emoticons to express your emotions.
-For example, if you’re happy, use a smiley face 🙂 or if you’re sad, use a frowny face :-(.
+For example, if you’re happy, use a smiley face 🙂 Or if you’re sad, use a frowny face :-(.

-- Use winky faces to indicate that something is meant in jest (e.g. “I’m joking” :)).
+- Use winky faces to indicate that something is meant in jest (e.g., “I’m joking” :)).

-- Use sad faces when appropriate (e.g. saying goodbye :().
+- Use sad faces when appropriate (e.g., saying goodbye :().

-Emphasize the importance of face-to-face interaction in creating a friendly environment online
+Emphasize the importance of face-to-face interaction in creating a friendly environment online.

-One of the best ways of building a friendly environment online is to emphasize the importance of face to face interaction.
+One of the best ways of building a friendly online environment is to emphasize the importance of face-to-face interaction.
 The internet is a great tool.
 However, nothing substitutes for an in-person meeting.
-When you meet someone in person, there are many unspoken signals that help you feel more comfortable around them and build trust.
+When you meet someone in person, many unspoken signals help you feel more comfortable around them and build trust.

 ‘Lost in translation’

-Remember that different cultures use different communication styles and meanings, some of which may be ‘lost in translation’ on the internet because emotions cannot be expressed equally well online as in person.
-Online communication is not as effective as face-to-face communication.
+Online communication, especially if all are not native English speakers, is less effective than face-to-face communication.
 People should be careful when communicating online because it is easy to misunderstand someone’s tone or intention, especially when engaging with someone of a different language or cultural background.

-You should communicate clearly and effectively no matter how large or small the audience
+You should communicate clearly and effectively no matter how large or small the audience.

 Communication is one of the most important aspects of life.
-It is important everywhere including at work.
-In a business setting, communication can lead to better relationships with clients and coworkers alike.
+It is essential everywhere, including at work.
+Communication can lead to better relationships with clients and coworkers in a business setting.
 In personal relationships, clear communication will help you build stronger bonds with your friends and family members.
 Even small talk with strangers on public transportation can lead to new friendships!

 We all have different communication styles.
-In a group setting with someone not speaking clearly, don’t judge them!
-Instead, try to understand where they’re coming from; and speak more clearly yourself.
-In one-on-one conversations or online discussions, keep your language positive no matter what the topic — even if it’s uncomfortable or controversial.
+Don’t judge them in a group setting with someone not speaking clearly!
+Instead, try to understand their origin and speak more clearly yourself.
+In one-on-one or online discussions, keep your language positive no matter the topic — even if it’s uncomfortable or controversial.